Tag Archives: grounds for divorce

 The View that Jesus Singled Out Adultery as the Sole Biblical Grounds for Divorce Is Wrong

 Among the more commonly held perspectives concerning the doctrine on marital divorce in Christian circles is that the Lord Jesus Christ offered adultery as the sole biblical ground for divorce in what is called the “exception clause” (Matthew 5:32, Matthew 19:9).
-Our Lord was speaking to the “divorce for any reason” doctrinal position of the Pharisees and had no intention to provide a complete doctrine on divorce or even a complete doctrine on Biblical grounds for a marital divorce, yet these passages have been used to make this argument.
-Taking what the Lord Jesus says in conjunction with what the rest of Scripture has to say on the doctrine of marital divorce is the only sure way to discern God’s revelation on this important issue.
-It is generally dangerous to build a doctrinal view from one Biblical passage unless the passage itself lends itself to such an understanding.
+Our Lord was speaking to the “divorce for any reason” doctrinal position of the Pharisees and had no intention of providing a complete doctrine on divorce or even a complete doctrine on Biblical grounds for a marital divorce, yet these passages have been used to to say that Jesus provided the sole biblical ground for divorce.
+Understanding what the Lord Jesus says on the doctrine of divorce in conjunction with what the rest of Scripture has to say is the only sure way to discern God’s revelation on this important issue.
+The hermeneutical rule is to use Scripture to interpret Scripture.
+It is generally dangerous to build a doctrinal view from one Biblical passage unless the passage lends itself to such an understanding, and certainly the bare minimum standard would be that the passage as we understand it does not contradict other more clearly stated Biblical injunctions or expositions regarding the doctrine.

-The reader may find it interesting that another very common view on divorce is that two biblical grounds for divorce exist.
+The reader ought to note that a second commonly held view on divorce is that two biblical grounds for divorce exist.
 First, adultery from Jesus’ confrontation with the Pharisees, and second, Paul’s instructions to the Corinthian churches in 1 Corinthians 7.
 So then, the two most popular views on the Biblical view on divorce are contradictory of one another.
 To make matters worse, many Biblical pastors and teachers will strangely hold both views at the same time–holding the position that adultery is the only Biblical ground for divorce, but also believing that if an unbelieving spouse abandons a believer, then the believer is not bound in such cases.
-Apparently these scholars do not hold themselves to the standard of eminent reason and logic.
+Apparently these scholars do not hold themselves to the standard of eminent reason and logic; for their views may be loving and sympathetic, but illogical.
+God is both loving and logical; therefore, one does not have to be abandoned for the other.

 Logically, Matthew chapters 5 & 19 cannot rightfully be used as our Lord restricting divorce solely for those whose spouse committed adultery if Paul’s teaching on divorce is as clear as it would seem.
 The Biblical ground for divorce found in 1 Corinthians 7 is traditionally called abandonment, which is unfortunate as Biblical expounders have understood Paul’s conclusion well enough, but they misapprehended the cause.
 Paul says, “Yet if the unbelieving one leaves, let him leave; the brother or the sister is not under bondage in such cases, but God has called us to peace” (1 Corinthians 7:15).
-It seems rather obvious that Paul’s instructions do not introduce the concept of abandonment, but Paul is, in fact, providing another biblical ground for divorce.
-Many bible students refuse to acknowledge Paul’s clear portrayal of another biblical ground for divorce because doing so would logically mean that our Lord did not intend his “correction against permissiveness” recorded in Matthew’s gospel to limit the sole just cause for divorce to adultery, which is what the church has erred in doing with our Lord’s teaching.
+Obviously, the great Apostle is illuminating a new ground for divorce, but the context strongly indicates something other than abandonment.

 Paul’s Novel Treatise Article: https://wordpress.com/post/biblicalviewondivorce.com/612